vehjelmtvedt/GoGreen/README.md

 are communication and planning.
 I think these are shown in a team-based project since I am able to communicate and interact well with others while also planning ahead of time.
-However, one of my weak points might be that I sometimes seem to be a bit bossy and therefore tend to influnece my ideas on others.
+However, one of my weak points might be that I sometimes seem to be a bit bossy and therefore tend to influence my ideas on others.
 Other than that, I think that I am suitable for a team-project.

 My goal regarding this project is to learn useful skills for a future job in IT, since